mojohealy/digital-garden/_notes/career development.md

 ![]({{page.image}})

 The main body of this network is mostly [[vocational psychology]] research, while the [[career orientations]] cluster is where we see more [[I/O psychology]] research.
-In 2001, Mark Savickas characterised the two as unrelated islands, but we suggest that peninsula is a more accurate [[mapping]] metaphor for the current relationship of I/O to vocational psychology.
+In 2001, Mark Savickas characterised the two as unrelated islands, but in our article we demonstrate that peninsula is a more accurate [[mapping]] metaphor for the current relationship of I/O to vocational psychology.